adworse/iguvium/README.md

 Long enough continuous edges are interpreted as possible cell borders.
 Gaussian blur is applied beforehand to get rid of possible inconsistencies and style features.

+Initially inspired by [camelot](https://github.com/socialcopsdev/camelot/) idea of image analysis to detect table structure.
+Besides this idea, is an independent work.
 Image recognition is written in Ruby, no OpenCV or other heavy computer vision libraries are used.
+Line detection algorithms are different too.
+The functionality of Camelot is significantly broader.

 ## Roadmap